Wreckage Left By Hurricane Michael Slows Relief Efforts

 "Stuff like power, water, communications and the road infrastructure ... in order to operate modern supply chains, we rely on all of those things," she says.
 But "there's significant, not just disruption to those infrastructure, but destruction."

-Fulton says those logistical (and literal) road blocks can change the priorities of what kinds or supplies and equipment need to go in first.
+Fulton says those logistical (and literal) roadblocks can change the priorities of what kinds or supplies and equipment need to go in first.

 For example, she says, food and water are critical, especially when grocery stores and food banks have been destroyed and drinking water systems damaged or contaminated — but crews with chainsaws and bulldozers need to go first to clear roads so the trucks with food and water can get through.

-Note: A previous version of this story misspelled Randy Ofiara's last name as Olfiara and incorrectly said BlueGrace Logistics is based in Orlando.
-It is headquartered in the Tampa area.